 Advisory Council members have opportunities to hear and discuss cutting-edge information about issues facing older adults in our community, meet with legislators, and make a difference by advocating for age-friendly communities.

-Each Advisory Council member is sponsored by the City of Seattle, King County, or United Way.
-The terms are two years with a limit of two terms for King County and the City of Seattle, while United Way has a three term limit.
+Each Advisory Council member is sponsored by the City of Seattle or King County.
+The terms are two years with a limit of three terms for King County and the City of Seattle.

 Prospective members can expect a time commitment of four to six hours per month, which includes one monthly meeting (2nd Friday of each month), committee work, training and travel time.